To read part #1, click here

 Hassan shrugged.
 “I didn’t do anything.
 You have good focus.
 Anyway, if you’re good to go, I’ll take the Sandman’s bike.
 He’s at McKesson?”
 He lifted the big bike easily to his shoulder with one hand, the muscles in his arm rippling.
 “Let’s meet in the garage after work.
 We can head up to Layth and Kadija’s place from there.”
 He mounted his own bike and rode off, carrying Sandman’s bike beside his shoulder, like a spear.

-“What's his deal?”
-Jamilah asked Muḥammad.
-“He acts like he's better than everyone else, then all of a sudden he's a hypnotherapist.”
+“Uh-huh,” Jamilah said, not at all interested in the bicycle techno-babble.
+“What’s his deal anyway?”
+Jamilah asked Muhammad.
+“He acts like he’s better than everyone else, then all of a sudden he’s a hypnotherapist.”

 “I didn’t like him hurting that guy,” Jamilah said defensively.